MarxWellB/flockid/README.md

 What an operating company can provide that an independent developer
 cannot: **access to multiple farms, multiple batches, multiple camera conditions, in real cage-free systems**.
-No need to start from zero -- the labeling pipeline (`LABELING_WORKFLOW.md`, `DATA_COLLECTION_PROTOCOL.md`) and the base model already exist; what's missing is the data scale only a real operation can provide.
+No need to start from zero, the labeling pipeline (`LABELING_WORKFLOW.md`, `DATA_COLLECTION_PROTOCOL.md`) and the base model already exist; what's missing is the data scale only a real operation can provide.